No. 5 Gonzaga wins 9th straight, beating Portland 89-66

 Gonzaga: Gonzaga’s winning streak on the road in conference games is the longest in the nation. ...
 Gonzaga and Marquette are the only programs with both their men’s and women’s teams ranked among the top 15.
 Gonzaga’s women are ranked No. 13, the best in team history. ...
 The Zags, who have won 17 of the last 18 conference titles, went into the game outscoring WCC opponents by 26.3 points.

 Portland: The Pilots do not have a senior on their roster. ...
-Former Portland State coach Tyler Geving joined the Pilots as an assistant under coach Terry Porter this season.
+Former Portland State coach Tyler Geving joined the Pilots as an assistant under Porter this season.

 UP NEXT